Uploading with FTP

 curl also supports globbing in the -T

-you can opt to easily upload a range of files:
+argument so you can opt to easily upload a range of files:

 curl -T 'image[1-99].jpg' ftp://ftp.example.com/upload/